gallickgunner/Yune/README.md

 Yes, you are at the right place.
 You don't need to build this project or whatsoever.
 Just clone it as it is, compile the dependencies and create a VS or Codeblocks project linking the right dependencies and start coding.

  ---
 Right Now I haven't updated it to support build system like Cmake etc. If anybody still wants to compile it, I'll add some detailed steps soon.

-Will add a release soon.
+### Added an alpha release.
+Check it out.